particle-iot/docs/src/content/guide/how-to-build-a-product/pcb-design.md

 - [Tempo Automation](http://tempoautomation.com/)
 - [Seeed Studio PCB Fusion](https://www.seeedstudio.com/service/)

-For tips and resources for prototyping PCBs by hand (our preferred prototyping method at Particle), please visit our blog, [Proto2Prod](http://www.proto2prod.com/proto2prod/2015/6/15/your-first-prototype-assembly-tips-and-techniques) for useful how-to's and tutorials.
+For tips and resources for prototyping PCBs by hand (our preferred prototyping method at Particle), please visit our blog, [Proto2Prod](http://www.proto2prod.com/proto2prod/2015/6/15/your-first-prototype-assembly-tips-and-techniques).

 **RF validation** - *Coming soon!*.
 You have to validate your RF design with a professional shop and equipment you probably don't have access to.
 Here's strategies for dealing with that.